sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    `num_permutations` can be used to limit how many distinct permutations appear.

+   When in this permuted mode, the actual set of chosen permutations is refreshed for each synthesized experiment.
+That means each call to :func:`.synthesize_trials` will  use different permutations, rather than reusing the same ones across experiments.

    Constraints and derivations defined on the `inner block` are reused inside every window.
 Constraints supplied in constraints apply at the outer level (across windows).
-   The number of trials in each generated sequence is determined by the size of one `inner block` run (including any preamble that the inner block requires due to derived factors) multiplied by the number of windows, which is the product of the counterbalancing `external factors`.
+   The number of trials in each generated sequence is determined by the size of one `inner block` run (including any preamble implied by the derived factors) multiplied by the number of windows, which is the product of the counterbalancing `external factors`.

    If the `inner block` is included in crossing, the number of trials is multiplied by `num_permutations` or the full number of distinct permutations when `num_permutations` is not specified.

-   `Design` must contain exactly one inner block and one or more `external factors`.
+   `Design` must contain exactly one inner block and at least one `external factor`.

    Every `external factor` listed in `design` must also be listed in the `crossing`.
 The `inner block` itself does not have to be included